lake-thomas/spurge-remote-sensing/README.md

 # Remote Sensing of Invasive Species Leafy Spurge with Convolutional Neural Networks and Long-Short-Term Memory Networks

 This repo contains code for training and testing the neural networks described in this paper: *Lake, Thomas; Briscoe Runquist, Ryan; & Moeller, David.
 (2022).
 Deep learning detects invasive plant species across complex landscapes using Worldview-2 and Planetscope satellite imagery.
-Remote Sensing in Ecology and Conservation, Vol XX DOI XXX.
+Remote Sensing in Ecology and Conservation, Vol XX https://doi.org/10.1002/rse2.288

 We developed all models in Python v3.6.9 with Keras v2.2.4 (Chollet et al., 2015) and TensorFlow v2.0.0 (Abadi et al., 2016).
 We made special use of the segmentation-models package (https://github.com/qubvel/segmentation_models) to access and train the SE-ResNet50 U-net architecture (Yakubovskiy, 2019).